Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 ## RStudio

 Analysis of Glyco-PAINT results can be performed in many environments.
-**RStudio** is particularly convenient for statistical analysis and visualization.
+**RStudio** is particularly convenient for statistical analysis and visualisation.
 Download from the [RStudio site](https://posit.co/download/rstudio-desktop/)